-The agreement for the organization's office space also requires the organization to pay additional rent, being the organization's share of the building operating costs, which as at March 31, 2023 are expected to approximate \$78,000 annually.
-This lease ends on July 31, 2024.
+The agreement for the organization's office space also requires the organization to pay additional rent, being the organization's share of the building operating costs, which as at March 31, 2024 are expected to approximate \$78,000 annually.
+This lease was renewed in the year and now ends on July 31, 2029.